 Post-production will have smaller fixes captured by the punch list, trash removal and the closure of all construction documentation.

 Changes happen on a construction site.
-If you’re not getting up-to-the-minute data on your progress and performance you’re going to get off track.
+If you’re not getting up-to-the-minute data on your progress and performance, you’re going to get off track.
 Our real-time dashboard gives you a high-level view of progress, automatically calculating time, cost and more like an instant status report.
 When you see an issue, you have time to resolve it before it becomes a problem.

 Lenders, sponsors and other stakeholders are always breathing down your back, wanting to know if you’re progressing as planned.
 Once you set your budget and schedule on our online Gantt chart, just click a button and you’ve saved the baseline.
 This means you have a ruler to measure your project against your actual process and always can see if you’re on target or not.

 Not only that, we have one-click reporting features that can provide you with details on your construction project or portfolio, if you’re responsible for more than one.
-You can filter these reports to show just the data you want to see and then share them with stakeholders to keep them updated.
+You can filter these project management reports to show just the data you want to see and then share them with stakeholders to keep them updated.

-Once you start the execution phase of your project there’s a lot of things to keep track of.
+Once you start the execution phase of your project there are a lot of things to keep track of.
 Using our free construction daily report is a great way to capture the activities, issues, tools and anything else on the job site so you can pick up right where you left off the next day.

 To make sure everything has been done on your construction project to meet the expectations of your client as defined by the plan, you need a punch list.
 Our free punch list template helps you record any fixes or items that need to be finished so you can close the job and get paid.

 The free request for quote template can help you fine-tune your construction estimate.
 You can send it to vendors and have them competitively bid on your construction project.
-That way you can choose the materials and/or service that fit your budget.
+That way you can choose the materials and/or services that fit your budget.

 If you’re looking for more to read on estimating and construction project management, you’re in the right place.
 Our site is the online hub for all things project management.
-There’re free blogs, video tutorials and guide books for both the novice and experienced professional.
+There’re free blogs, video tutorials and guidebooks for both the novice and experienced professional.
 Here is a selection of some content that will help your construction estimate.

-- The Ultimate Guide to Construction Plans
+- A Guide to Construction Budgets